Network Progress and Preparation for the Sunrise of Decentralized Data

 Network quality of service

 The Graph’s decentralized network has also improved its quality of service in terms of the query success rate, median latency, and overall uptime.
-In fact, The Graph Network is out-performing the hosted service by a significant margin - proving that decentralized protocols can surpass centralized alternatives.
+In fact, The Graph Network is the hosted service by a significant margin - proving that decentralized protocols can surpass centralized alternatives.

 Graph Client